 We are having the temperature of a city in degrees Celsius from Sunday to Saturday.
-Using a =10% we will find the moving average of temperature for each day of the week.
+Using =10%, we will find the moving average temperature for each day of the week.

 Using a =10%, we will find an exponentially weighted moving average for each day in the below table:

 Below is the graph showing a comparison between the actual temperature and EWMA:

-- This can be used to find average using an entire history of data or output.
-All other charts tend to treat each data in an individual way.
+- It can be used to find average using an entire history of data or output.
+All other charts tend to treat each data individually.

 - Each data point in the Exponentially Weighted Moving Average represents a moving average of points.

 - Data for which we want to get an exponentially weighted moving average should be time ordered.

-- This is very helpful in reducing noise in noisy time series data points which can be called smooth.
+- It is beneficial in reducing noise in noisy time series data points, which can be called smooth.

 - Each output is given a weightage.
 The more recent data is, the highest weightage it will get.

-- It is quite good at detecting smaller shift but slower in detecting the large shift.
+- It is quite good at detecting smaller shifts but slower in detecting the large shift.